Nebraska Bar Examination (UBE)

 Admission on Motion

 May be admitted on motion if applicant has engaged in the lawful practice of law for at least three of five years immediately preceding application and is a graduate of an ABA accredited law school.
-For complete details contact the Nebraska State Bar Commission.
+Additional requirements apply.

 Admission by UBE

 Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within three years may apply for admission based on that score.
-For complete details contact the Nebraska State Bar Commission.
+Additional requirements apply.

 Looking For Another Jurisdiction?